evansbenj/Macaque_Genomez.md/2021_FST_windowz.md

-Perl script for making input files for plotting
+Perl script for making input files for plotting; permutations will not be used because they do not control for gene density
 ```perl
 #!/usr/bin/env perl
 use strict;